 Streamer Fishing In Wintertime

 If you’re stripping a streamer fishing in wintertime, you don’t want to be fishing it as you would in the fall as the fish are not that active.
 Slow strips through slow deep pools with minimal action are what is required.
+We have suggestions here on the best fall trout flies that you can take a look at.

 You should also consider fishing parts with slack water and casting upstream and then lightly twitching your fly back towards you.
 This makes your fly look like an injured baitfish and a very easy meal for a winter fish who is feeling lazy but in need of a lot of food.